 - Don’t add too much jam to the cookie discs.
 It will be hard to press down the edges if they are full of jam.
 The cookies might open when baking with the jam leaking out of them.
 The recipe works best if the jam is not entirely liquid when forming the cookies.

 - The ingredients in the recipe are enough to make at least two baking sheets of cookies.
-When preparing one batch, keep the rest of the dough refrigerated so it won’t get too soft when assembling the cookies.
+When preparing one batch, refrigerate the rest of the dough so it won’t get too soft when assembling the cookies.

 Substitutions and variations of empanada cookies